JohannesLorenz/lmms-wiki/Packaging-Ubuntu-PPA.md

 Israel's Cheat Sheet

 **Note:** This is a BZR packaging cheatsheet from a community member.
-This wiki is maintained by community members.
-If you can improve this article, please do.
+This wiki (and all wikis in general) are maintained by community members.
+If find this article useful and can improve upon it, please do!

 ```bash
 WARNING: THIS IS NOT A SCRIPT, THIS IS A CHEAT-SHEET